-Heather O’Neill, Professor of Economics, introduces quantitative analysis to real world scenarios to show students how to use metrics in numerous situations.
-Though trained as a theoretical open economy macroeconomist, she quickly re-engineered her skill set to teach applied microeconomics courses at Ursinus.
-Her most recent professional publications span varied topics - secondary school and higher education policies, international trade, medical malpractice reform, pharmaceutical R&D, and baseball - all of which incorporate applied econometric techniques.
-An avid athlete since childhood, she finds time spent in motion frees the brain to ponder new research endeavors and teaching innovations.
+Heather O’Neill, Emeritus Professor of Economics, retired June, 2021.
+She introduced quantitative analysis to real world scenarios to show students how to use metrics in numerous situations.
+Though trained as a theoretical open economy macroeconomist, she quickly re-engineered her skill set to teach applied microeconomics courses while at Ursinus.
+Her professional publications span varied topics - secondary school and higher education policies, international trade, medical malpractice reform, pharmaceutical R&D, and baseball - all of which incorporate applied econometric techniques. .

-A Mellon Grant enabled O’Neill to publish several papers on the role of sports in liberal arts settings, create a sports economics course, and mentor several honors students interested in sports economics.
-A regular attendee of the Society for the Advancement of Baseball Research (SABR) conference, her poster presentations at SABR earned awards in 2013 and 2015 and led to published research in 2014.
+While at Ursinus O’Neill received a A Mellon Grant which enabled her to publish several papers on the role of sports in liberal arts settings, created a sports economics course, and mentored several honors students interested in sports economics.
+She was a regular attendee of the Society for the Advancement of Baseball Research (SABR) conference, her poster presentations at SABR earned awards in 2013 and 2015 and led to published research in 2014.

-As business and society become more driven by data analysis, she has continued to learn new material to share with her students, having recently obtained two certificates in Data Analytics from Coursera.
+As business and society become more driven by data analysis, she was committed to learning new material to share with her students; she obtained two certificates in Data Analytics from Coursera.

 - B.A., University of Vermont

 Principles of Microeconomics and Macroeconomics

 Economics of Sports